Our 2 in 1 waterproof jacket in Ventile and Climashield

 The lining also has two external zipped pockets.

-It is also the weight of the Climashield used by hikers who complete the PCT , this very long hike on the American coast, over several months, where we pass through burning deserts and snow.
-And they can only carry one mid layer, which must be useful in as many situations as possible, neither too cold nor too hot.
+This is also the weight of the Climashield used by hikers who complete the PCT , this very long hike on the American coast, over several months, where you pass through burning deserts and snow.
+And they can only carry one mid layer, which must be useful in a maximum of situations, neither too cold nor too hot.

 Enjoy the pleasant warmth of Climashield.

-And it is the Climashield APEX 67g which is unanimously appreciated, which was perfect for my wish to make this jacket as versatile as possible in many places around the world. .
+And it's the Climashield APEX 67g that everyone agrees on, which was perfect for my desire to make this jacket as versatile as possible in many places around the globe. .

-If you wait until winter, I am convinced that with a good wool sweater underneath, you will be able to go down to -5°C for example.
+If you wait until winter, I'm sure that with a good wool sweater underneath, you can go down to -5°C for example.

 Those who have already purchased Climashield clothing from us know how pleasant and durable this insulation is.

-Moreover, at home you can do a very simple experiment: when you are sitting on your sofa, place this completely unfolded jacket on your legs and you will feel this light and exquisite warmth...
+By the way, at home you can do a very simple experiment: when you are sitting on your sofa, place this jacket completely unfolded on your legs and you will feel this light and exquisite warmth...

 It also works with the navy version!